 Dennis is a somewhat small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Massachusetts.
 With a population of 14,005 people and five constituent neighborhoods, Dennis is the 134th largest community in Massachusetts.

 Housing costs in Dennis are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

 Dennis is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dennis is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Dennis who work in office and administrative support (13.50%), sales jobs (11.09%), and management occupations (9.40%).
+Overall, Dennis is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Dennis who work in office and administrative support (14.21%), sales jobs (11.19%), and management occupations (9.20%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Dennis is worth considering.